 Leadership

-• Dr. Suzanne Lenhart, Chancellor’s Professor of Mathematics and Associate Director for Education and Diversity, National Institute for Mathematical and Biological Synthesis (NIMBioS), will serve as STEM faculty mentor and CLI.
+- Dr. Suzanne Lenhart, Chancellor’s Professor of Mathematics and Associate Director for Education and Diversity, National Institute for Mathematical and Biological Synthesis (NIMBioS), serves as STEM faculty mentor and CLI.

-• Dr. Christopher Strickland, Assistant Professor of Mathematics and Ecology & Evolutionary, will serve as STEM faculty mentor.
+- Dr. Christopher Strickland, Assistant Professor of Mathematics and Ecology & Evolutionary, serves as STEM faculty mentor.

 The Southeast Hub will lead a research study that investigates the relationship between student background experiences and dispositions (e.g., student demographics, family background, motivation, academic efficacy) and persistence.
 The study will also examine the relationships between organizational context factors and student experiences in the areas of commitment, persistence, and academic retention.